penguin-s/tp-UserGuide-Jekyll/docs/UserGuide.md

 > Does this application work over a remote terminal shell?
 > <div markdown="block">
 > {: .answer }
-> Yes, MoneyGoWhere does work over a remote terminal shell.
+> Yes, MoneyGoWhere does work over a remote terminal shell such as the Secure Shell (SSH).
 > </div>

 <br>